IntelliSOFT-Consulting/PSS-Insight-v2-Deployment-international/international/README.md

 Once started, the services should automatically restart if Docker or the host machine are restarted.

 Your DHIS2 instance will be accessible at [localhost:8080](http://localhost:8080/) on the server.

+**Note** that once the server is up and running you will need to export Analytics Tables in the [Data Administration app](http://localhost:8080/dhis-web-data-administration/index.action#/analytics).
+This must be run as a system user and can take some time to complete.

 Deploy the PSS v2 Web Apps.
 Follow the instructions [here](../README.md#2-deploy-pss-insight-v2-web-apps)